yeehaa123/elab/h2020/proposal/erc_proposal_template.md

 CtH collaborates with private and public partners, like universities and museums, that help to explore new forms of academic teaching and self-learning on the one hand and provide a prcatical demand on the other hand.

+Students’ improved skillsets can be measured by what they create with coding, and successes from collaborations with human design companies can be measured by innovations that result from working together.

+This is realistic and achievable because …

 ####1.2 Relation to the work programme
 *Indicate the work programme topic to which your proposal relates, and explain how your proposal addresses the specific challenge and scope of that topic, as set out in the work programme.*

 In the first place the platform envisioned will enable humanities students to understand and shape ICT.
-However, CtH intents to train humanities students instead of providing them with guidance and support in the use of prefabricated tools.
-The knowledge generated will therefore be passed on and distributed via the online platform but also in form of offline workshops.
-CtH therefore wishes to exceed the boundaries of the humanities and the academic realm by addressing and including also other groups.
+However, CtH intends to train humanities students instead of providing them with guidance and support in the use of prefabricated tools.
+The knowledge generated will therefore be passed on and distributed via the online platform but also in the form of offline workshops.
+CtH therefore wishes to exceed the boundaries of the humanities and the academic realm by also addressing and including other groups.

 The platform hence reaches out to other universities, knowledge institutions and private partners alike in order to initiate a dialoge about new forms of education that not only integrate ICT but empower a large number of people to use and shape these technologies to their specific needs.
 Due to the open licenses used the digital tools developed by the students can be applied and altered also by social institutions, civic movements or the general public.